sbt/sbt-native-packager/src/sphinx/formats/debian.rst

   play that role (for example, ``openjdk-9-jre``, which provides, along others, ``java8-runtime-headless`` too), it would be used.

-This dependency works equially well with both free/libre OpenJDK packages supplied by Debian, and non-free JDKs supplied by Oracle and packaged as .deb using `make-jpkg utility
+This dependency works equally well with both free/libre OpenJDK packages supplied by Debian, and non-free JDKs supplied by Oracle and packaged as .deb using `make-jpkg utility
 <https://wiki.debian.org/JavaPackage>`_ from Debian's `java-package